practicalli/practicalli.github.io/docs/posts/build-emacs-from-source-on-debian-linux.md

 emacs
 ```

-If using Emacs 28 with Spacemacs for the first time, all Spacemacs packages in your configuration will be downloaded and compiled.
-This may take 5-15 minutes and Emacs may make full use of your CPU (spawning several emacs processes on multi-core computers)
+???
+HINT "Spacemacs installs packages for a version of Emacs"
+    Using a different version of Emacs with Spacemacs for the first time will download and compile all the pages in the Spacemacs configuration.

+When native compliation is enabled, many minutes are required to navitvely compile each and every Emacs package.

 Leave Emacs for a few minutes running until the CPU activity has subsided and then consider restarting Emacs to ensure the packages have been loaded in the correct order.